evanwilson2123/COMP152ChessGame/README.md

 ### Additional Features and Enhancements

-- **Enhanced AI:** (Optional) Created a better AI for the computer player, prioritizing capturing moves over non-capturing moves
+- **Enhanced AI:** Created a better AI for the computer player, prioritizing capturing moves over non-capturing moves

 ## Compilation and Execution